fcg/vac/_posts/2023-02-10-Invitations-to-apply-issued-under-the-Employer-Job-Offer:-Foreign-Worker-stream-in-a-targeted-draw-for-candidates-of-the-Economic-Mobility-Pathways-Project-EMPP_oinp_fcg.md

 ---
 layout: post
-title: '2023-02-10 Invitations to apply issued forOntario’s Express Entry Skilled Trades stream and under the Employer Job Offer'
+title: '2023-02-10 Invitations to apply issued for Ontario’s Express Entry Skilled Trades stream and under the Employer Job Offer'
 description: 'Invitations to apply issued under the Employer Job Offer: Foreign Worker stream in a targeted draw for candidates of the Economic Mobility Pathways Project (EMPP)'
 date: 2023-02-10
 categories: ontario